Puttrix/puttski.com---ver-2/product/stories/calendar-booking.md

 ## Acceptance Criteria

-- Given the Contact/Services page Then I can open an embedded scheduler or a modal to book time
+- Given the Contact page Then I can open an embedded scheduler or a modal to book time
 - Given mobile Then the embed/modal is usable

 ## Tasks